Skip to main content

 Required: no

-The tagline is used by the Cloudron App Store to display a single line short description of the application.
+The Cloudron App Store uses the tagline to display a single line short description of the application.

 "tagline": "The very best note keeper"